theleveragedguess/algorist/the_hitchhiker_guide_to_algorithms/3_combinatorial_problems/README.md

 # Combinatorial Problems

 We are particularly interested in algorithms that rank and unrank combinatorial objects—i.e. , that map each distinct object to and from a unique integer.
-Rank and unrank operations make many other tasks simple, such as generating random objects (pick a random number and unrank) or listing all objects in order (iterate from 1 to n and unrank).
+Rank and unrank operations make many other tasks simple, such as generating random objects (pick a random number and unrank) or listing all objects in order (iterate from $1$ to $n$ and unrank).

 ## Sorting